Last updated on : 07 Oct, 2025

 Horse gram, also known as kulthi dal, is a highly nutritious legume that has been a staple in traditional Indian cuisine, particularly in the southern regions.
-This versatile crop is not only valued for its nutritional benefits but also for its ability to thrive in adverse climatic conditions, making it a resilient choice for farmers in marginal and drought-prone areas.
-Horse gram finds its way into various culinary preparations, such as ‘dal’ and ‘rasam’.
+It is often used in dals, soups, and traditional recipes for its nutrition and health-supporting properties.

 Horse gram is a powerhouse, packed with an impressive array of essential nutrients.
-Here is the nutritional value of 100 gm horse gram.1
+Here is the nutritional value of 100 g of horse gram.1

 Horse gram offers a wide range of health benefits.
 It is rich in protein, fibre, antioxidants, and essential minerals and vitamins.
 These nutrients work together to promote overall health and well-being, making horse gram a valuable addition to a balanced diet.2

 Studies have shown that horse gram can be particularly beneficial for managing blood sugar levels, making it a suitable choice for individuals with diabetes or those at risk of developing the condition.
-Unprocessed, raw horse gram seeds have been found to control high blood sugar following a meal by slowing down carbohydrate digestion and inhibiting insulin resistance.
-This makes horse gram an extra diabetic-friendly food, helping to maintain stable blood sugar levels throughout the day.
+Some studies suggest horse gram may help manage blood sugar levels by slowing down carbohydrate absorption.
+This makes it a good option for people watching their sugar intake.

-With significant amounts of calcium and other minerals like magnesium and phosphorus, horse gram supports bone density and may help prevent osteoporosis.
+With minerals like calcium, magnesium and phosphorus, horse gram can support bone density and may help prevent osteoporosis.

-Though research on horse gram’s direct effects on sperm count is limited, its nutritional components may offer benefits in this regard.
-The antioxidant properties of horse gram could help reduce oxidative stress, which is known to adversely affect sperm quality.
+The antioxidant properties of horse gram may help reduce oxidative stress, which is known to adversely affect sperm quality.
 This may indirectly support reproductive health.

 Horse gram contains various bioactive compounds, including antioxidants and phytochemicals, which may help protect liver function.
 These compounds can neutralise free radicals and reduce oxidative stress, which are critical factors in maintaining liver health.
 Although specific studies on horse gram’s direct effect on liver function are scarce, its overall antioxidant and anti-inflammatory properties suggest a potential protective role.